 Public, immutable databases

-Data in a Holochain app is immutable for a few reasons:
+Data in a Holochain app is immutable for a couple reasons:

 - Immutability of the source chain and DHT data means we can safely assume that data wasn’t changed after being published, which means we can build new state on top of it.

 - Immutability makes data syncing faster, simpler, and more reliable.
 Mutable distributed databases often require complex coordination protocols that reduce performance.

 However, developers expect CRUD (create, read, update, delete) to be a basic feature of a database; it’s an important part of most apps.
 So how do we do it on Holochain?

 You might remember from a few pages back that we described each record as an ‘action’, not a thing.
 When you create, update, or delete a piece of data, you’re actually recording the act of doing it.
 (This is called event sourcing, if you’re interested.)